 Lesbian, gay and bisexual refer to an individual’s sexual orientation, while transgender refers to gender identity and questioning (LGBTQ) refers to those who are in the process of exploring the nature of their sexual orientation or gender identity.
 LGBTQ individuals are generally thought to be at higher risk for suicidal behavior.
 Because sexual orientation and gender identity are not included on death certificates, we do not actually know whether LGBTQ youth die by suicide more often than their peers.
 However, several studies have shown that LGBTQ youth think about and attempt suicide more frequently than their straight peers.
 While data limitations make it difficult to determine whether LGBTQ youth actually die by suicide at a higher rate than straight youth, the fact that they have a higher attempt rate makes it probable that they may indeed have a higher rate of suicide death.

 While being an individual identified as LGBTQ in and of itself is not a risk factor for suicide, LGBTQ youth are at risk for suicide.
-Risk factors for suicide include those found for youth in general, but also include additional risk factors more likely to occur with LGBTQ issues such as discrimination, victimization, lack of social support, family issues, homelessness, substance abuse and mental health disorders.
+Risk factors for suicide include those found for youth in general, but also include additional risk factors more likely to occur with LGBTQ issues such as discrimination, victimization, lack of social support, family issues, homelessness, and behavioral health disorders.

-Protective factors that can help to mitigate suicide risk for LGBTQ individuals include strong family or peer support, connections with school staff or other caring adults, positive relationships, and access to mental health professionals or primary healthcare providers.
+Protective factors that can help mitigate suicide risk for LGBTQ individuals include strong family or peer support, connections with school staff or other caring adults, positive relationships, and access to behavioral health professionals and primary healthcare providers.

 - The Trevor Project provides crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender, and questioning youth.